vmzakharov/mutate-test-kata/README.md

 The rest of this documents offers some general pointers, which may come in handy if you are new to unit testing.

 ------------------------------------------------
-### Types of Tests
+### Unit Tests - Necessary, But Not Sufficient...
-The table below lists common types of tests in a software system.
-Our focus here is on unit tests, but it helps to put them in a context.
+...to build confidence in the software system under test.
+While our focus here is on unit tests, it helps to put them in a broader context.
+The table below lists common types of tests.

 The meaning of the columns:
 * **Category** - A category of tests